pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 > **Note:**
 >
-> - For offline clusters, you need to deploy Diag offline.
+> - For clusters without an internet connection, you need to deploy Diag offline.
 For details, refer to [Deploy TiUP offline: Method 2](/production-deployment-using-tiup.md#method-2-deploy-tiup-offline).
-> - Diag is **only** included in the TiDB Server offline mirror package of v5.4.0 and later versions.
+> - Diag is **only** included in the TiDB Server offline mirror package of v5.4.0 or later.

 ## Troubleshoot cluster problems remotely

-Diag can quickly collect the diagnostic data in the TiDB cluster, including monitoring data and configuration information.
+You can use Diag to quickly collect diagnostic data from the TiDB cluster, including monitoring data and configuration information.

 ### Step 1.
-Check the data needs to be collected
+Check the data to be collected

 For a detailed list of data that can be collected by Diag, see [Clinic Diagnostic Data](/clinic/clinic-data-instruction-for-tiup.md).
 To improve the efficiency of the later diagnosis, you are recommended to collect comprehensive monitoring data, configuration information, and other data.